It's Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 Now, this is very tricky because the American economy does grow when people at the bottom end of the scale prosper.

-This is how, I mean, nobody's well, there are people born billionaires, I take it back, Kennedy family and so forth.
+This is how, I mean, nobody's, well, there are people born billionaires, I take it back, Kennedy family and so forth.

-The vast majority of people earn it, and they started not with what they ended up with.
+There are people that are born millionaires, but the vast majority of people earn it, and they started not with what they ended up with.

-And the government had nothing to do but try to take away as much of it as possible along the way and even after they got there.
+The government had nothing to do but try to take away as much of it as possible along the way and even after they got there.

-But he's trying to say this is a trickle up economy that somehow, if we penalize the rich, we're automatically gonna make poor people rich.
+Somehow, if we penalize the rich, we're automatically going to make poor people rich.

 And I don't know how that's done.

-Making rich people poor makes poor people rich.
+I don't know how making rich people poor makes poor people rich.

 It just doesn't happen that way.

-John McCain calls it socialism, I call it opportunity.
+I call it opportunity.

 So there you have it.

-Your opportunity is gonna come from Obama.
+Your opportunity is going to come from Obama.

 Your opportunity is going to come from government, not from you.